Janice Acquah, UKCP, MBACP, MA, BSc (Hons)

-I am an integrative relational counsellor offering a supportive, accepting and confidential space in which we can explore what has brought you to counselling or therapy.
-I work in a practice 5 minutes' walk from King's Cross Station.
+I am an integrative relational counsellor and psychotherapist offering a supportive, accepting and confidential space in which we can explore what has brought you to counselling or therapy.
+[Please note I am only working online for the foreseeable future.]

 Counselling or therapy with me